openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/initial_flash.md

 As of today, this thing is foe Windows only.

-Other than for the next updates that you can do over the air using the small release package, you need the "full flash" zip file, and the _Flash Download Tools_ from [ESPRESSIF](https://www.espressif.com/en/support/download/other-tools?keys=&field_type_tid%5B%5D=13)
+Other than for the next updates that you can do over the air using the small release package, you need the "initial flash" zip file, and the _Flash Download Tools_ from [ESPRESSIF](https://www.espressif.com/en/support/download/other-tools?keys=&field_type_tid%5B%5D=13)